Reneechang17/Some-Learning-Stuff/stuff.md

   - `dmesg`: see if the OOM Killer was triggered.
   - `/proc/$PID/oom\_score`: see which processes are more likely to be killed.
 - **How to deal with high memory usage?**
   - **Short-term fixes:**
     - Increase the **nice value** to decrease the priority, so the memory request will less, if speed is not important.
     - `kill -SIGSTOP PID`: Pause unimportant processes.
     - `kill -l`: see the number of SIGSTOP
     - `kill -num PID`: kernel swap those memory to disk and free the memory for import task.
   - **What is nice value**? controls a process’s priority.
     - A higher nice value means lower priority and shorter CPU time, while a lower nice value means higher priority.
     - How to adjust it?
       - Use the `nice` command when starting a process.
       - `renice`: change the priority of an existing process.
   - **Long-term fixes:**
-  - valgrind or ltrace**:** Find memory leaks.
+    - `valgrind` or `ltrace`: Find memory leaks.
-  - ulimit**:** Restrict memory usage.
+    - `ulimit`: Restrict memory usage.
     - Move the heavy process to another server.

-free -m: view memory usage.
+`free -m`: view memory usage.

-top: view the memory usage of each process in real time.
+`top`: view the memory usage of each process in real time.

-vmstat: monitor system performance.
+`vmstat`: monitor system performance.
 1. ##### **Swap: extra space on disk used when RAM is full**
 - The system moves less-used memory pages from RAM to Swap so that more memory is available for important tasks.
 - Swap space: